Best PlayStation 2 games: the 20 greatest PS2 games of all time

-Sony's PlayStation 2 - or PS2 as the cool kids called it - is the world's best-selling console, meaning it was pretty popular back in the day.
+Sony's PlayStation 2 - or PS2 as the cool kids called it - is one of the world's best-selling console, meaning it was pretty popular back in the day.

 So it comes as little surprise there were a hell of a lot of great games on the PS2 - we'd wager some of the best ever made for gaming device.
 Big words.

-We've been rooting through the nostalgia banks and have pulled out these 20 titles, to allow us to remember just how wonderful and brilliant and impossibly sexy the PS2 was.
+To celebrate the facts that the PlayStation 2 is now 20 years old, we've been rooting through the nostalgia banks and have pulled out these 20 titles, to allow us to remember just how wonderful and brilliant and impossibly awesome the PS2 was.